 In Recurly's API, item-based plan add-ons can be configured via the Plans or Plan Add-Ons endpoints and charged via the Purchases or Subscriptions endpoints.
 All plan add-on and subscription add-on configuration can also be done via the Recurly Admin Console.

-Quantity-Based Pricing for Plan Add-Ons
+Quantity-Based Pricing for Items and Add-ons

 Items can be sold with fixed pricing or any of the available Quantity-Based Pricing models when added to a plan.
 Once you have selected your item, choose your pricing model and configure your tiers, if applicable.
 You can use the calculator to validate that specific unit amounts will charge as expected.